 Perhaps it is better to check if the canopy closes properly at this timing.
 The height of the seat is severe, I also need to confirm the figure in the cockpit.
 It may have misplaced the upper part of the fuselage.
 Depending on the mounting position of small antenna-like parts, there are two kinds of upper fuselage parts selection.
 I think it would be fine if I block the small hole.

 A weight of 100g is specified.
-I got a lot of fishing weights and measured it.
+I got a lot of fishing weights and measured them.
 Since the landing gear parts are thick, if I attached them firmly, there will be no reinforced work needed.

 It is a reconnaissance aircraft, there is a place to put the camera on the underside of the fuselage, so it seems you can choose parts from two types of camera arrange.
 I chose the part big clear camera window in the middle.

-The inside of the box containing the camera is painted with matte black and the clear cover is put on it.
+The inside of the box containing the camera is painted with matte black and a clear cover is put on it.
 Parts on the underside of this aircraft, pre-adhesion trials are pretty much fitted but after a large wing has been installed, a step and gap occurred.
 It was rather troublesome to scrape or to fill with putty.

 Ohhh!
 I failed to attach the small part of the vertical tail.
 Radar?
 When I glued it to the first, I felt it was too much lower position.
 The vertical tail has become dirty after correcting the part at this position.